 I canât believe all you people are cri...

+"I canât believe all you people are criticizing this hotel.
+It was clean, spacious, interesting and relaxing.
+Staff were always polite and helpful.
+Food was varied with a different theme each night where the staff go to allot of trouble preparing decorations in the restaurant and decorating the food.
+The animation team were excellent; there is always something of interest going on.
+Their dance acts are extremely professional and entertaining.
+This hotel is great value for money.
+Do not hesitate to book here!!
 Tunisia itself has a few draw backs mostly the overcharging that goes on.
 Try to be astute or you will pay up to 2-3 times more than is necessary.
-Bartering is a hassle and the Tunisians do become rude and aggressive if you donât buy!
+Bartering is a hassle and the Tunisians do become rude and aggressive if you donât buy! "

 - Travel date: 5th June 2007

 Went to Tunisia for a week with my mothe...

 - Travel date: 18th September 2006

 This hotel used to be called the Festiva...

 - Travel date: 1st September 2006

 Definitely not a 4 star but comfortable,...

 - Travel date: 14th August 2006

 This hotel is right across the road from...

 - Travel date: 17th July 2006